MillzyDev/bsq-Luna/README.md

 ## Addon Metadata
 Installed addons must have a table labelled metadata that contains information about your mod.
 It is already in your `main.lua` file, if you used the template.

-You should be able to see the metadata table at the top of your `main.lua` file, if you used the template.

 Make sure that this exists and all of the fields are present.
 The addon will not load if the metadata is invalid.

 ```lua